EPCCed/2023-09-06-rse-singularity/_episodes/singularity-gettingstarted.md

 INFO:    Converting OCI blobs to SIF format
 INFO:    Starting build...
 Getting image source signatures
-Copying blob 5ca731fc36c2 done
-Copying blob 16ec32c2132b done
+Copying blob 70f5ac315c5a done
-Copying config fd0daa4d89 done
+Copying config 286cc18214 done
 Writing manifest to image destination
 Storing signatures
-2023/08/03 17:22:15  info unpack layer: sha256:16ec32c2132b43494832a05f2b02f7a822479f8250c173d0ab27b3de78b2f058
-2023/08/03 17:22:18  info unpack layer: sha256:5ca731fc36c28789c5ddc3216563e8bfca2ab3ea10347e07554ebba1c953242e
+2023/09/06 14:59:34  info unpack layer: sha256:70f5ac315c5af948332962ff4678084ebcc215809506e4b8cd9e509660417205
 INFO:    Creating SIF file...
 ~~~
 {: .output}

 What just happened?
-We pulled a container image from a remote repository (in this case, stored on GitHub using their packages feature) using the `singularity pull` command and directed it to store the container image in a file using the name `lolcow.sif` in the current directory.
-If you run the `ls` command, you should see that the `lolcow.sif` file is now present in the current directory.
+We pulled a container image from a remote repository (in this case, stored on Docker Hub) using the `singularity pull` command and directed it to store the container image in a file using the name `hello-world.sif` in the current directory.
+If you run the `ls` command, you should see that the `hello-world.sif` file is now present in the current directory.

 > ## Why is the protocol `docker://`?
 >